It’s about time to do a proper in-depth review of stock broker DEGIRO as many of you have been asking for my opinion.

 Did DEGIRO surprise me over the years?

 Definitely!
-There are two examples which I vividly remember:
+There are two examples that I vividly remember:

-- When DEGIRO first offert a selection of ETFs which you can trade for free.
+- When DEGIRO first offered a core selection of ETFs you can trade without commission (though some costs may apply).
 Check the full available list here and be aware that terms and conditions do apply.

 - A certain period of suspension in the ability to buy US REITs.